 In New York City, she encountered Juggernaut at a nightclub.
-She planned to seduce and murder him, absorbing his life essence, but was prevented from doing so when Wolverine manipulated a bar-room brawl between Juggernaut and Colossus, which led to her to discover the existence of Rachel Summers, whom Selene sought to enslave, only to be defeated by the X-Men.
+She planned to seduce and murder him, absorbing his life essence.
+She was prevented from doing so when Wolverine manipulated a bar-room brawl between Juggernaut and Colossus, which led to her discovery of the existence of Rachel Summers, whom Selene sought to enslave, only to be defeated by the X-Men.
 Prior to the X-Men rescuing her, Rachel had been invited to platonically spend the night at the home of Nicholas Damiano, a young club owner.
-Selene ambushed and ruthlessly murdered him, causing Rachel to swear vengeance against her.
+Selene ambushed and ruthlessly murdered Damiano, causing Rachel to swear vengeance against her.

-Selene approached the local high priest of her world-wide Cult of Fire, Friedrich von Roehm, to assist her in securing accommodations where she could practice her dark arts safely and discreetly.
+Selene approached the local High Priest of her world-wide Cult of Fire, Friedrich von Roehm, to assist her in securing accommodations where she could practice her dark arts safely and discreetly.
 A member of the Hellfire Club, von Roehm introduced Selene to Sebastian Shaw, the Black King, who was seeking powerful recruits for his Inner Circle.
-Selene coerced Shaw to accept her as the new Black Queen.
-She became critical in the X-Men's attempt to defeat Kulan Gath after he conquered New York City with a reality-altering spell, though she ultimately attempted to double cross the X-Men in order to steal Gath's talisman of power.

-In the Aftermath of Days of Future Past story arc in Uncanny X-Men The Past of Future Days, Selene and the Hellfire Club's relationship with the X-Men came to a crescendo with Rachel Summers making an unauthorized assassination attempt against Selene.
+In the aftermath of the Days of Future Past story arc in Uncanny X-Men The Past of Future Days, Selene and the Hellfire Club's relationship with the X-Men came to a crescendo with Rachel Summers making an unauthorized assassination attempt against Selene.
 Wolverine felt honor-bound to prevent Rachel from becoming a murderer and saved Selene's life by critically injuring Summers.
 Selene was enraged.
 She used the incident to force the Lords Cardinal to hunt and kill Rachel.
-A pitched battle commenced between the X-Men and Lords Cardinal but was unexpectedly halted when it drew the attention of Nimrod, the super-sentinel who then killed Selene's pawn von Rhoem, next targeting both the X-Men and the Lords Cardinal.
-Both teams hastily agreed to a truce and fought well enough to cause Nimrod to flee, though at the cost of the Black Rook, Harry Leland's life.
+A pitched battle commenced between the X-Men and Lords Cardinal but was unexpectedly halted when it drew the attention of Nimrod the Super-Sentinel, who then killed Selene's pawn von Rhoem.
+Nimrod next targeted both the X-Men and the Lords Cardinal.
+Both teams hastily agreed to a truce and fought well enough to cause Nimrod to flee, though at the cost of the life of Harry Leland, the Black Rook.

 Gamesmaster and Upstarts